data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-36

-*Solution*.
-The problem stipulates that we are given equations of the form
+*Solution.* The problem stipulates that we are given equations of the form

 ``` latex
 u_1 f_x(a,b) + u_2 f_y(a,b) &= c_1  \\